Neon-Cyber-Crutches/awesome-powershell/README.md

 - [AutomatedLab](https://github.com/AutomatedLab/AutomatedLab) - Provisioning solution and framework that lets you deploy complex labs on HyperV and Azure with simple PowerShell scripts.
 - [PSD](https://github.com/FriendsOfMDT/PSD) - PowerShell Deployment Extension Kit.
 The purpose of PowerShell Deployment for MDT is to create a new deployment solution that provides the same level of automation as MDT but built on a more modern framework - PowerShell.

+## Scripting Tools

+- [Krayola](https://github.com/EliziumNet/Krayola) - Powershell module that provides the capability to write consistent and colourful PowerShell console applications.
+The key here is that it produces structured output according to user defined formats.

 ## Interactive Learning

 - [PSKoans](https://github.com/vexx32/PSKoans) - A simple, fun, and interactive way to learn the PowerShell language through Pester unit testing.